You can connect to the websocket from your client side frontend code running in the iFrame.

 Send messages from the client

-1. Create a websocket client as above, and make sure you are connected by calling websocket.connect().
+1. Create a websocket client as above.

 2. Send a custom message via websocket.